Dates: May 20-29, 2015 (students must arrive on campus on May 20th)

 During the week, we will provide service to the Nuevo Amancer School.
 In May, the students are still in school and we will have the opportunity to interact with them.
 We may be teaching in the classrooms or offering special activities for the students.
 We also hope to meet with teachers and the principal to learn about the educational system in Guatemala and their unique challenges.
 In the afternoons we will offer fun activities for neighborhood children in an effort to get to know people in the community and understand their lifestyle more clearly.
 We will also arrange visits with the youth group at San Juan Bautista, neighborhood agencies, government officials, weaver cooperatives, coffee producers, and others.

-Students have the option of enrolling in a unique course about Latin America, focusing on Nicaragua and Guatemala (BU291, International Immersion - Latin America, 3 credits, Wednesdays 5-7 PM, Spring 2014).
+Students have the option of enrolling in a unique course about Latin America, focusing on Guatemala (BU291, International Immersion - Latin America, 3 credits).
 This course will count for the Arch 2 requirement.
 The course is relevant to students with an interest in social entrepreneurship, nonprofit management, and international business.
 Students who have studied the Spanish language, have been involved in campus ministry, or have an interest in Latin America will find the course very valuable.
-It is assumed that all students in the class will travel to either Nicaragua during Spring Break or to Guatemala in May of 2014.
+It is assumed that all students in the class will travel to Guatemala in May of 2015.

 We will be staying in three very modest and inexpensive hotels during our time in Guatemala.
 Often, these hotels have shared bathrooms and very basic rooms.
 An American style breakfast will be served in the morning; sandwiches, vegetables, and other items will be provided for lunch; and an authentic Guatemalan dinner will be cooked every evening by a local cook.